Crime in Puerto Rico: Crime in the 2010s

-The massive bust on Puerto Rican soil as a result of Operation Guard Shack generated international media coverage, with publications such as the American CNN and the British Daily Telegraph reporting on it.
-The culmination of a two-year FBI investigation into law enforcement corruption in the territory, the operation came to a head on October 6, 2010, with a series of pre-dawn raids.
+Operation Guard Shack, the culmination of a two-year FBI investigation into law enforcement corruption in the territory, came to a head on October 6, 2010, with a series of pre-dawn raids.
 These led to over a hundred arrests, with those taken in including members of the PRPD, the Puerto Rico Corrections Department (PRCD), and even U.S. Army soldiers.
 The corrupt individuals had gone beyond providing security for drug traffickers to actively taking part in the deals.
-Officials charged a total of 133 individuals in the operation.
+Officials charged a total of 133 individuals in the operation, which generated international media coverage, with publications such as the American CNN and the British Daily Telegraph reporting on it.